Online Energy Minimization Under A Peak Age of Information Constraint: System Model

 \subsection{An Equivalent Deadline Constraint Problem}

-The peak AoI constraint \eqref{eq:constraint} can also be interpreted as a deadline constraint, where a deadline is defined as follows. \begin{definition} At any time $t$, if $\mu(t)$ is the generation time of the latest packet that has been delivered to the monitor until time $t$, then the deadline at time $t$ is defined as $d(t)=\mu(t)+D$, which is the earliest time instant at which the peak AoI constraint \eqref{eq:constraint} will be violated if no packet is delivered to the monitor after time $t$.
-Equivalently, $d(t)=t+(D-\Delta(t))$. \end{definition} \begin{remark} Note that $d(t)=\mu(t)+D$ is a non-decreasing function of $t$.
-In fact, deadline $d(t)$ increases in steps whenever a fresh packet $j$ ($t_j>\mu(t)$; Definition \ref{def:fresh}) is delivered to the monitor.
-This happens because $\mu(t)$ (i.e., the generation time of the latest packet delivered until time $t$) increases discontinuously to the generation time $t_j$ of packet $j$, at the instant packet $j$ is delivered to the monitor. \end{remark}
+The peak AoI constraint \eqref{eq:constraint} can also be interpreted as a deadline constraint, where a deadline is defined as follows. \begin{definition} At any time $t$, the deadline $d(t)$ is defined as the earliest time instant at which the peak AoI constraint \eqref{eq:constraint} will be violated if no packet is delivered to the monitor after time $t$.
+Thus, $d(t)=t+(D-\Delta(t))=\mu(t)+D$, where $\mu(t)=t-\Delta(t)$ is the generation time of the latest packet that has been delivered to the monitor until time $t$. \end{definition} \begin{remark} Note that $d(t)=\mu(t)+D$ is a non-decreasing function of $t$.
+In fact, deadline $d(t)$ increases in steps whenever a fresh packet $j$ ($t_j>\mu(t)$; see Definition \ref{def:fresh} below) is delivered to the monitor.
+This happens because $\mu(t)$ (i.e., the generation time of the latest packet delivered until time $t$) increases discontinuously to the generation time $t_j$ of packet $j$, at the instant packet $j$ is delivered to the monitor. \end{remark} \begin{definition} At any time $t$, a packet $i$ is defined to be fresh if its generation time $t_i\le t$ is greater than $\mu(t)$, i.e. $t_i > \mu(t)$.
+Otherwise, the packet is stale. \end{definition}

-At any time $t$, since the deadline $d(t)=t+(D-\Delta(t))$, and the peak AoI constraint \eqref{eq:constraint} requires $D-\Delta(t)> 0$, therefore the peak AoI constraint \eqref{eq:constraint} is equivalent to the following deadline constraint:
+Note that the peak AoI constraint \eqref{eq:constraint} is satisfied if and only if $D-\Delta(t)>0$, for all $t\in[0,T]$.
+Also, at any time $t$, $d(t)=t+(D-\Delta(t))$ is greater than $t$ if and only if $D-\Delta(t)>0$.
+Therefore, the peak AoI constraint \eqref{eq:constraint} is equivalent to the following deadline constraint:

 In other words, the peak AoI constraint \eqref{eq:constraint} is equivalent to the constraint that at any time $t\in[0,T]$, the current deadline $d(t)$ must be in future.
-Hence, hereafter we consider the deadline constraint \eqref{eq:deadline-constraint} (instead of peak AoI constraint \eqref{eq:constraint}) while minimizing the objective function \eqref{eq:objective}.
-Also, we define a feasible policy as follows. \begin{definition} A policy $\pi$ is defined to be feasible if it satisfies the deadline constraint \eqref{eq:deadline-constraint} at all times $t$. \end{definition}
+Hence, instead of \eqref{eq:objective-init}--\eqref{eq:constraint}, hereafter we consider the following equivalent optimization problem.